Nsustain/nsustain.com/README.md

 In fact, we don't even store any of your name, email, or any other personal information.
-Security is our top-most priority, and we don't track user behavior.
+Security is our top-most priority, and we aren't interested in tracking user behavior.
 All we need is your ideas and your love for the e***n***vironment & ***sustain***ability.